sschwartzdata/onramp_project/README.md

   - Create tables
   - use `load.py` to load data into spotify.py
 - Analysis
-  - Create views in spotipy.bd using create_view.db
+  - Create views in spotipy.db using `create_view.py`
   - Create data visualizations using matplotlib and seaborn packages

-Running the the ELT pipline:
+Running the the ELT pipeline:
 - Insure the following python packages are installed
   -   `spotipy`
   -   `spotipy.oauth2`